BotDogs4645/botdogs-scout/README.md

 Should be run on a server exposing port 80/443

-CMake Build commands \n
-*Build commands placeholder*
+CMake Build commands  *Build commands placeholder*